petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 **Comments**: The provided video appears to demonstrate the software being used in the field by a real SAR team.
 And based on [this paper](https://www.mdpi.com/2072-4292/13/23/4903#B21-remotesensing-13-04903){:target="_blank"}
 it appears that the software has directly contributed to the rescue of a person.
-However, there are few demos available online, and it is very hard to judge based on the limited evidence whether SARUAV is a complete, deployable tool.
+However, there are few demos available online, and it is hard to judge based on the limited evidence whether SARUAV is a complete, deployable tool.